Martin c. 1840 Renaissance Style Guitar

 http://www.frets.com/FRETSPages/Luthier/Technique/Guitar/Bridges/IvoryBridgeRepair/ivorybridgerepair.html

-With the exception of the bridge restoration and the small dot in the fretboard, this guitar is completely original.
+With the exception of the bridge restoration and a small dot in the fretboard, this guitar is completely original.

 Washburn & Johnston pp. 44 & 45.